Sunday, November 3, 2024

 A male Fork-tailed Bush Katydid, Scudderia furcata.

 Earlier in the season, katydids and lacewings were vivid green.
-Now, they are dull brown, maybe reddish, with burst of purple or pink.
+Now, they are dull brown, maybe reddish, with bursts of purple or pink.
 Little orange skipper butterflies pop as I stroll by the tiny lavender asters that grow low enough to dodge the mower blade, along the very edge of the curb by the busy four-lane.
 Yellows in the form of Cloudless Sulphurs, on a partly cloudy day, flitting from one cryptic flower to another in someone’s front yard.

 A little worn, a Fiery Skipper sips nectar from an aster.